chaofengh/jammming-project-solution-v18/README.md

 when the 'Save to Spotify" button is clicked. the right container will be emptied, and the songs selected will be added to your Spotify account as a playlist

+Click the play button to listen the preview of the song.

 To run this code successfully, you need to get your clientID from Spotify and assign the ClientID to the ClientID variable which is stored in src/util/Spotify.js